noqms/noqms-runner/README.md

 * Put the jars and dependencies together into a directory.
 * Put your own microservice jars in a directory.
 * Place your \*.micro microservice definition files into a config directory along with a logback.xml containing your desired logging parameters.
-An example logback.xml i included in this project.
+An example logback.xml is included in this project.
 * cd to the directory containing the noqms, noqms-runner, and dependency jars.
 * Execute: java -server -cp \*:(path to your microservice jars):(path to your \*.micro config files) com.noqms.runner.Runner noqms.microConfigPath=(path to your \*.micro config files)